depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

   but has already achieved huge success as the foundation underlying DeepStack and Libratus.
 In the first of two weeks dedicated to CFR, we learn how the algorithm works practically and get our hands dirty coding up our implementation.

+  The optional readings are the two papers introducing CFR-D and CFR+, further iterations upon CFR.
+These are both used in DeepStack.

   **Required Reading**:
   1. ICRM: Sections 2.1-2.4.